voycey/cakephp-salesforce/README.md

 ## Information

-This plugin is in EARLY Alpha release, there are currently no tests, and the amount of testing I have done is limited I am creating this github repo to allow me to import it in to my project via composer to test it's integration that way.

-This has been somewhat of a learning curve for me, due to the nature of how Datasources are created in 3.x this is quite possibly very "hacky", however I have tried to follow the patterns of the other SQL-like datasources.
+This has been somewhat of a learning curve for me, due to the nature of how Datasources are created in 3.x.

-Also there is NO schema caching so this definitely isn't ready for production use (I am getting onto this next)
+I have tried to follow the patterns of the other SQL-like datasources, Eager loading is used (as in SQL sources) and there is a limited dialect.

+I would have liked to do some processing on the WSDL as I did in my 2.x datasource in order to create the schema however this wasn't possible as
+I now needed to see the status of certain fields (readable / updateable) which has caused a need for a further call to the API.

+Any API connections are cached for 1 hour (Salesforce timeout is 2 hours), after this time the connection will be refreshed (but this shouldn't matter as you are using this with a deferred execution method right?)

 ## Notes

 1. This uses the PHP-Force.com toolkit as a dependency
 2. This uses SOAP and NOT REST (Because of Reasons™)
-3. I repeat - this is like version 0.0.1a - I havent even tested saving an entity yet
-4. This will be very slow in its current state - both the connection and the schema need to be cached to speed things up
-5. It will likely stay this way on Github for a while as I am developing on a private repo but ill update regularly once things are reasonably stable!
+3. I haven't yet tested this with anything other than the Contact Object (It should work fine though)
-6. Feel free to submit pull requests - here are a few examples of things I'd like to implement / test
+4. Feel free to submit pull requests - here are a few examples of things I'd like to implement / test
     1. Associations between native Cake Tables & API Tables
     2. Tests (Most can probably be ripped from the core tests I assume)
     3. Testing with all SObjects (currently I have only tested with Contact but from my experience with my version 2.x datasource this is usually enoguh to work with all SObjects)
-    4. Caching
-    5. Efficiency increases.
+    4. Efficiency increases.

 ## Usage

-If you are feeling brave then here are some basic instructions to getting it working

 1. Do composer reqire as above
 2. Add ```Plugin::load('Salesforce', ['bootstrap' => true, 'routes' => true]);``` to your bootstrap.php